 Next on the docket for our team was the National Fluid Power Association (NFPA) Industry & Economic Outlook Conference.
 This annual event provides insight into current and future trends for the fluid power industry, as well as the heavy equipment and industrial markets it serves.

 - Michael Reid, Oxford Economics

-The biggest show for OEM this year will be MINExpo International, a quadrennial mining industry event that fills the Las Vegas Convention Center with some of the largest machines in the world.
-Taking place September 13-15, the event is currently slated to encompass 675,000 sq. ft.
+The biggest show for OEM this year was MINExpo International, a quadrennial mining industry event that fills the Las Vegas Convention Center with some of the largest machines in the world.
+The event encompassed 675,000 sq. ft.
 (62,709.6 sq. m) of exhibition space, filling 11 halls of the convention center.

-Several OEMs and component manufacturers have already announced the new machines and technology they intend to exhibit and debut at the show.
-Electrification and automation are among the biggest areas of focus for many, with the mining industry being one in which both industry trends are of particular interest.
-Underground mining in particular has been moving toward electrification to help improve safety for those working within the mines.
+Several OEMs and component manufacturers introduced new machines and technology during the show.
+Electrification and automation were among the biggest areas of focus for many, with the mining industry being one in which both industry trends are of particular interest.
+Underground mining has been moving toward electrification for several years now to help improve safety for those working within the mines.
 And mining is an ideal application for autonomous vehicles due to the closed off environment in which the machines operate, as well as the repetitive nature of the work.

-After that, the team is heading to Louisville for The Utility Expo, formerly known as ICUEE.
-From September 28-30, manufacturers and suppliers in and related to the utility industry will showcase their newest products.
-Educational sessions will also be available for attendees, as well as hands-on demonstrations and an in-person look at the latest equipment.
+After that, the team headed to Louisville for The Utility Expo, formerly known as ICUEE.
+From September 28-30, manufacturers and suppliers in and related to the utility industry showcased their newest products.
+Educational sessions were also available for attendees, as well as hands-on demonstrations and an in-person look at the latest equipment.

 To date, there have been no new cancellations or changes to events like we saw throughout 2020 and early 2021, but that could always change.
-But in the meantime, it will be nice to get out and see firsthand what's been developing in the industry.
+But in the meantime, it will be nice to continuing getting out and seeing firsthand what's been developing in the industry.

 Be sure to visit our Events page to stay up to date on all upcoming and future industry events.